triton-inference-server/backend/README.md

 requests on a model instance.
 Each call to TRITONBACKEND_ModelInstanceExecute communicates a batch of requests to execute and the instance of the model that should be used to execute those requests.
-The backend should not allow the scheduler thread to return from TRITONBACKEND_ModelInstanceExecute until that instance is ready to handle another set of requests.
+The backend should not allow the caller thread to return from TRITONBACKEND_ModelInstanceExecute until that instance is ready to handle another set of requests.
 Typically this means that the TRITONBACKEND_ModelInstanceExecute function will